 Porini Camps stand out for their healthy relationship between the camp, local community and wildlife.
 Around 94% of staff at Porini Amboseli are from the local community, as the camp really values the local culture and what it can bring to your holiday.
 You can visit a local village for talks by the village elders and watch a traditional dance; and don’t miss a visit to the camp’s shop, run and managed by the local community.
 The camp also offers the local community initiatives to improve education, health and conservation, such as employing teachers, setting up a mobile eye clinic and maintaining a water pan used by two villages.

 In 2017, Kenya imposed one of the world’s toughest bans on single-use plastic bags, with huge fines or a four-year prison term for those using them.
-It was a big step towards a clean-up of Kenya’s cities and protection of wildlife; and manufacturers who appealed the ban were overruled in favour of the environment being top priority.
+It was a big step towards a clean-up of Kenya’s cities and the protection of wildlife.
+Manufacturers who appealed the ban were overruled in favour of the environment being top priority.
 If you’re carrying duty-free in a plastic bag when you arrive in Kenya, you’ll be required to leave it at the airport.
 In June 2020, another landmark ban on all single-use plastic in conservation areas came in to effect.
 This includes bottles, straws, containers, cups, cutlery and food packaging.

 This plastic ban has encouraged many lodges to go plastic free.
 Tawi Lodge is at the forefront of eliminating plastic waste, using glass or metal bottles for drinking water.
 The lodge is also predominately powered by solar power and grows its own vegetables.